igorms-pro/voyagely/docs/wanderly_architecture_design.md

-# Wanderly: End-to-End Application Architecture and UI/UX Specification Blueprint
+# Voyagely: End-to-End Application Architecture and UI/UX Specification Blueprint

 ## Executive Summary and Product Scope

-Wanderly is a collaborative, AI-first travel planning platform that enables individuals and groups to create trips, generate day-by-day itineraries with AI, discuss options in real time, and vote to converge on a plan.
+Voyagely is a collaborative, AI-first travel planning platform that enables individuals and groups to create trips, generate day-by-day itineraries with AI, discuss options in real time, and vote to converge on a plan.
 The core value proposition is straightforward: reduce the cognitive load of planning, make collaboration effortless, and produce itineraries that are coherent, time-aware, and grounded in external context such as weather and place data.

 The problem-solution fit is anchored in three user pain points.
 First, travel planning is fragmented across chat apps, spreadsheets, bookmarked pages, and static templates, which creates coordination overhead for friends, families, and colleagues.
 Second, most itinerary tools are either too rigid or too generic to reflect real constraints like travel time, weather, budget, or group preferences.
 Third, offline and poor connectivity realities break naïve real-time expectations, which挫eries collaboration experiences.
-Wanderly addresses these by combining a mobile-first user experience, AI itinerary generation with structured parsing and validation, and a real-time collaboration layer for chat, presence, and voting, all on a relational foundation that remains consistent under intermittent connectivity.
+Voyagely addresses these by combining a mobile-first user experience, AI itinerary generation with structured parsing and validation, and a real-time collaboration layer for chat, presence, and voting, all on a relational foundation that remains consistent under intermittent connectivity.
 The product’s differentiated AI experience is modeled after the direction of intent-driven personalization in travel, exemplified by industry leaders integrating large language models to accelerate discovery and decision-making for users[^1].

 The scope for version 1 (MVP) emphasizes reliability over breadth.
 The must-have capabilities include: authentication and profiles; trip creation with invite links and roles; day-by-day AI itinerary generation with basic safety checks; collaborative chat and presence; activity proposal and voting with tie-breakers; real-time updates; and a mobile-first responsive design.
 Should-have features include map views and place details, forecast overlays, richer preference memory, and deduplicated suggestions.
 Could-have enhancements include multi-modal routing, group call integrations, and analytics dashboards.